Use Damage Assessment

 The Public Assistance Damage Inventory survey can be used to quickly capture basic information about damage to public-owned properties such as schools, bridges, water treatment plants and other facilities before a full Public Assistance Survey on the damage is conducted and associated costs are completed.

-In this workflow, you will assume the role of a mobile worker in the emergency management agency who needs to conduct the damage assessments assigned to you for to conduct initial damage assessments for public-owned properties using the Public Assistance Damage Inventory.
+In this workflow, you will assume the role of a field inspector in the emergency management agency who needs to conduct the damage assessments assigned to you for to conduct initial damage assessments for public-owned properties using the Public Assistance Damage Inventory.

-1. In a browser, go to the Internal Destination on the Damage Assessment site.
+2. In a browser, browse to the Damage Assessment site.

 Note:

-If you don’t have a QR code assigned to your survey, you can open the ArcGIS Survey123 app on your mobile device and sign in to your organization.
-Then download the survey to begin the process.
+If you don't have a QR code assigned to your survey, open the ArcGIS Survey123 field app and in the upper right, tap your avatar and tap Download Surveys to download the survey.
+Tap the back arrow to return to the survey gallery.
+Tap Public Assistance Damage Inventory to open the survey and tap Collect.

 Note: